tariqbuilds/attach-args/README.md

-# arguments-to-class-properties
+# Attach Args

-Utility to attach arguments to the constructor of a JavaScript class as named class properties
+Utility which attaches arguments as class properties

 Supports `class` syntax for: